The Baha'i Faith is a world-wide community representing every race,

 to the Canadian Pacific Railway which built the line through

-Sylvan Lake and as far as Rocky Mountain House by 1914, but no
+Sylvan Lake in 1912 and as far as Rocky Mountain House by 1914, but no

 further.
-A competing line, the Canadian Northern Railway,
+A competing line, the Canadian Northern Western Railway,

-reached Rocky first but there were apparently fights that
+had reached Rocky first.
+There were apparently fights that

-occurred between the construction crews along the way.
-The
+occurred between the construction crews along the way with the

 eastward right of way was levelled to north of Pine Lake but